musselwhizzle/Focus-Points/docs/Focus Points.md

 ### 2.1 Installation
 1. Unless you have a special link (e.g. for a pre-release), download the **source code.zip** file from [latest release](https://github.com/musselwhizzle/Focus-Points/releases/latest) (go to the bottom of this page to find the download link).
 A file named **Focus-Points-[plugin_version].zip** will be downloaded to your computer.<br>
-_MAC users_: The zip file will be automatically unzipped according to your MacOS preferences.
+_MAC users_: The zip file will be automatically unzipped according to your macOS preferences.

 2. Extract the downloaded file if necessary.
 Within the extracted contents, locate the plugin folder **focuspoints.lrplugin**